Mobile Power Network for Ultimate Mobility without Battery Life Anxiety: Supporting Technologies

-Fig.~\ref{fig:RBC-Features} illustrates the RBC system diagram.
-A retro-reflector, a gain medium, and the supply power are integrated at the transmitter, while the other retro-reflector and a photovoltaic (PV) panel are integrated at the receiver.
-The transmitter and the receiver jointly form a resonator to generate a resonant beam, through which the power is transferred wirelessly.
+Figure~\ref{fig:RBC-Features} (a) illustrates the RBC system diagram.
+A retro-reflector, a gain medium, and the pump source are integrated at the transmitter, while the other retro-reflector and a photovoltaic (PV) panel are integrated at the receiver.
+The transmitter and the receiver jointly form a resonant cavity to generate a resonant beam, through which the power is transferred wirelessly.

 The retro-reflector ensures that the resonant beam entering from a wide range of angles can be returned back to its incoming direction~\cite{Liu2016Charging}.
-In this system, the supply power at the transmitter first stimulates the gain medium to generate a resonant beam.
+In this system, the pump source at the transmitter first stimulates the gain medium to generate a resonant beam.
 The beam reflected by the two retro-reflectors is folded back into the gain medium multiple times to be amplified.
 Thus, a continuous resonant beam of stimulated radiation exists within the resonator (i.e., the transmitter and receiver).
 Subsequently, the resonant beam partially passes through the partially reflective retro-reflector 2 at the receiver to form a laser beam.
 Finally, the laser beam is converted into the output electrical power with a photovoltaic (PV) panel, which can be readily used to charge electronic devices.

-The salient features of RBC are safety and mobility.
-In the RBC system, the alignment between the transmitter and the receiver is automatically generated so that the receivers can still be charged while moving~\cite{Zhang2017}.
+The unique features of RBC's mobile transmission channel rely on the generation principles of lasers: given a certain pump source to the gain medium and a resonant cavity within which beams can propagate back and forth, resonant beams in the mobile transmission channel can be formed.
+Thus, in the RBC system, the alignment between the transmitter and the receiver is automatically generated so that the receivers can still be charged while moving~\cite{mobility}.
 Moreover, any foreign object that enters the line of sight, i.e., the beam path, will block the photons in the path, disrupt positive feedback for resonance, and automatically shut off the resonant beam.
 Thus, the requirements of high-power transmission and safe charging can be guaranteed.
-In addition, RBC also has the characteristics of long-range, high-power, self-aligning, concurrent-charging, and compact-size as specified in~\cite{Liu2016Charging}.
-The receiver can be integrated into mobile devices, which leads to the feasibility for practical implementation.
+In addition, the resonant beam is essentially an intra-cavity laser inheriting the advantages of lasers such as energy-concentrated narrow-beam transmission.
+Thus, the transmission efficiency of the resonant beam is significantly high compared to RF supporting long transmission distances.
+Moreover, RBC also has the characteristics of high-power, concurrent-charging, and compact size as specified in~\cite{Liu2016Charging}.
+The receiver can be integrated into various IoT devices, which leads to the feasibility of practical implementation.

-\subsection{Recent Progress in RBC Research}
+\subsubsection{Recent Progress in RBC Research}